 Do you have a friend who should read this?

 If you enjoy #enrichmentality please share this post!
 Check out the new sharing buttons under the featured image 🙂

 Today’s featured image is of a tree near the National Bank of Slovakia, where we are currently staying!

-Enrichmentality turns one next week!
+Thanks for your support of Enrichmentality over the past year!
 Let me know what you’d like to see more of in the coming year in the comments!